memegauste/AnonimoweDiscoWyznania/README.md

 }
 ```

-Configuration of field "designation_id" is NOT required (it's for serving message from private messages).
+Configuration of field "designation_id" is NOT required (it's for serving response from private messages).

 You can also set "cmd_prefix" field for changing prefix for additional commands (by default '!').